 This winter, introduce the whole family to hiking and create magical moments to remember with the whole tribe!
-Whether you’re a beginner or a seasoned pro, bringing along your little ones on the trails requires adequate prep.
+Whether you’re a beginner or a seasoned pro, bringing along your little ones or your baby on the trails requires adequate prep and the best hiking equipment.
 Here are our tips so that everyone has fun and so that you can launch some hiking traditions!

 Picking the right trail

 Start off by getting informed about the different trails at your disposal at a local tourism office for the region or the park where you’d like to go.

 Check out the total number of kilometers to hike and calculate that the average adult walks at a speed of 4 or 5 kilometers per hour.
 A 5 km hike should take anywhere between an hour and hour and a half, depending on the difficulty of the trail and the physical shape you are in.

 Now, with children, and adding in some stops for photos, snacks, and bathroom breaks, you can easily plan for double the time – meaning between 2 to 3 hours for the same trail.

 If you get them used to it when they are young, children have the capacity to climb steeper trails with an ease that could surprise you!
 But, those who have never walked on different paths need not only more time, but lots of encouragement to complete the trek.

 So as not to discourage your children from getting used to hiking, choose the beginner trails first and increase the level of difficulty as you go.
 In the winter, find out about the snow conditions whenever possible.
 An intermediate trail can oftentimes be more demanding and longer to get through with soft, freshly fallen snow, while an expert trail could be less difficult if many snowshoes have created a path through it.

 Get ready for anything with the right hiking equipment

 Even if you decide to do beginner/easy trails with baby on board, certain clothing items and accessories are a must.